-11. What are the organizational requirements for banks, including with respect to corporate governance?
+12. What are the organizational requirements for banks, including with respect to corporate governance?

-The LFS and CSSF Circular 12/552 govern in an extensive manner the corporate governance of Luxembourg-based banking institutions, imposing rules relating to their:
+The LFS and CSSF Circular 12/552 on central administration, internal governance and risk management (as updated from time to time) govern in an extensive manner the corporate governance of Luxembourg-based banking institutions, imposing rules relating to their: